MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/services-in-china/buy-or-try-subscriptions.md

 >  This article applies to Office 365 operated by 21Vianet in China.

 ## Buy or try Office 365
-<a name="__toc382575759"> </a>

-You can buy a subscription for Office 365 right away, or you can try Office 365 for up to 30 days.
+You can buy a subscription right away, or you can try Office 365 for up to 30 days.
 If you like it, you can buy your trial subscription and keep the domain, data, and configuration you set up in your trial.

 1. Go to [Compare Office 365 for business plans](http://go.microsoft.com/fwlink/p/?linkid=393691&amp;clcid=0x409) and click the name of the plan you want to buy.
 Then, click **Buy now**.